Pfizzz/weather2/README.md

 ![image](https://github.com/Pfizzz/weather2/blob/887bb80d1064efe1ab5cf8bb1c85da87de737bc9/assets/images/ss2.png)

 And here is Spain.
-I have console.logs rigged to display each location's data, but I have forgone including the function in my HTML, as I believe it is broken.
+I have console.logs rigged to display each location's data, but I have forgone including their UVI feature in my project, as I believe it is no longer a functional part of the API.